amangarag/aman_garag/README.md

 I'm a passionate software developer with a love for open-source projects.
 I'm on a mission to create meaningful, practical, and efficient solutions that make a difference in the world of technology.

 🌱 **About Me:**
-- 💻 I specialize in Java,Web Development and Sql.
+- 💻 I specialize in Java,Full stack Web Development and PostgreSql.
 - 🚀 I enjoy tackling complex problems and turning them into elegant, user-friendly solutions.
 - 🌐 Open-source enthusiast, always excited to collaborate on interesting projects.